BillWorstell/WorstellWitnessWaybackMachine/docs/decades/1630-1640/1630-MassachusettsBay.md

-# Massachusetts Bay 1630 — A great migration begins
+# Massachusetts Bay 1630 ?
+A great migration begins

 **The fleet.**
 In 1630 eleven ships carried some 700 passengers to Massachusetts Bay.
-Boston, Charlestown, Roxbury, Dorchester, Watertown, and Cambridge took shape within months—each organized around a gathered church and a town covenant.
+Boston, Charlestown, Roxbury, Dorchester, Watertown, and Cambridge took shape within months?each organized around a gathered church and a town covenant.

 **Covenant & commonwealth.**
 Freemanship linked civil voice to church membership.
 Selectmen managed commons and rates; county courts tied towns together.
 By mid-decade the Bay exported boards, fish, and livestock to pay for imports.